CDK6182CHR/moldyn_parallel_test/README.md

-# Moldyn, a C++ simulation program - Version 1.0 06/06/2019
+# Moldyn

+A particle dynamics simulator

 ## GENERAL NOTES

 - This is a 3D particle simulation program for general purporse (`main.cpp` contains a sample usage).
-- It was written and only tested in Linux (Ubuntu 18.04) 64bits system.
+- Tested in Linux (Ubuntu 18.04, 20.04) 64bits system.
 - Clone or download, open terminal on folder, `make` and then `make run`.
 - You can set parameter in the main.cpp file.
 =======